 As you consider earning your MLIS degree, we thought you’d like to know more about our students’ experiences.
-Here are some statistics pulled from a recent exit survey of graduates who completed the MLIS program in May 2018.
-Note percentages are rounded and may not always equal 100. (n=139 responses)
+Here are some statistics pulled from a recent exit survey of graduates who completed the MLIS program in December 2018.
+Note percentages are rounded and may not always equal 100. (n=155 responses)

 - Our MLIS students can customize their studies to their interests and career goals by taking classes from a variety of specialization areas.
-Of the 13 exciting career pathways students can explore when choosing electives, 15% selected public librarianship, 9% chose academic librarianship, and 9% chose archives and preservation.
+Of the 13 exciting career pathways students can explore when choosing electives, 19% selected public librarianship, 13% chose youth librarianship, and 13% chose academic librarianship.

 - We provide advising tools and resources to help our students plan their course work.
-We also have content specialists who can provide insight about the different career directions and electives.
-91% took advantage of the advising support and ranked the advising toolkitas most useful of all of the MLIS advising tools and resources we provide to our students.
-“The Excel sheets were extremely useful and things I keep recommending to new students,” a graduate commented.
+We also have faculty pathway advisors who can provide insight about the different career directions and electives.
+91% took advantage of the advising support and ranked the advising toolkit and the MLIS career pathways as the most useful of all of the MLIS advising tools and resources we provide to our students.

 - 100% of the survey respondents completed the e-Portfolio for their culminating experience.
 Did you know that you have a choice for your culminating experience?
 Students can choose to complete the e-Portfolio or a thesis.
 Learn more.